briantanabe/project-log/projects/sour candy/Sour Candy Part 1.md

 **Gelatin Gummy:** The gelatin test was much stickier than the cornstarch based one, and was very tart.
 The texture was still very silky even after letting it dry out, similar to Laffy Taffy.
 The taste was a little burnt and tart, which is expected with the lemon juice & caramelized sugar.

 **Cornstarch Gummy:** The cornstarch test was actually really quite close in terms of the texture, which was very surprising given all of the mistakes I made.
 It was still sticky, but way less than the gelatin.
-It (unsurprisingly) tasted like cornstarch given that I forgot to boil it,
+It (unsurprisingly) tasted like cornstarch given that I forgot to boil it, but otherwise I was really impressed with how it came out.
+I will be moving forward with cornstarch based recipes in the near future given how close this was to real sour patch kids in terms of texture.
+I think next steps would involve using Everclear instead of vodka to better desiccate the surface, as well as refining the recipe.

 ## Reflection
 - I should have calculated easier measurements to use beforehand so I could do things a bit more smoothly in the kitchen